Classic Uzbekistan: 10 Day Itinerary

 The next day can be spent visiting the Elliq-Qalla forts, a 1.5-hour drive from Khiva.
 Renting a car with a driver costs about 50 USD.

-Day 4: Getting to Bukhara
+Day 4: Getting to Bukhara - A Day in Transit

-Cheapest way to get from Khiva to Bukhara is by train, however the journey takes 7 hours and the train departs only one a day ( at 11.00 am), therefore majority of the day will be spent in transit.
-Non budget conscious travellers can arrange a shared taxi, however time savings are not that substantial (5-6 hours instead of 7).
+Cheapest way to get from Khiva to Bukhara is by train, however the journey takes 7 hours and the train departs only once a day ( at 11.00 am), therefore majority of the day will be spent in transit.

 • Po-i-Kalyan Complex: Features the Kalyan Minaret, also known as the "Tower of Death" for its historical use as an execution site, as well as the Kalyan Mosque and Mir-i-Arab Madrasah.
-Pro tip: This complex is exceptionally photogenic at night!

 • Ark Fortress: An ancient citadel and museum.